kenny-reyes/Net-Core-Api/README.md

 # Introduction

-A complete API but with a simple Domain in order to complete an exrecise.
+Hi there, I am doing a complete API but with a simple Domain in order to finish an exrecise.
-I started from [my previous repository](https://github.com/kenny-reyes/AspNetCoreDockerExample) for take advantage of the Docker configuration.
+I forked (technically I got the commits) from [my previous repository](https://github.com/kenny-reyes/DotNetCqrsApi) which was not finished yet.

+## :ballot_box_with_check: &nbsp;ToDo

+- [ ] Finish writting README
+- [ ] Swagger customization
+- [ ] Contenize API with Docker
+- [ ] Add more unit tests and use mocks
+- [ ] Finish integration tests
+- [ ] Develop a SPA, not choosen the framework yet (React or [Svelte](https://svelte.dev/))
+- [ ] Fix all bugs
+- [ ] Add Authentication and Authorization

-## Getting Started
+## :rocket: &nbsp;Getting Started

 ### 1. Installation process